crudecomputer/jrny/README.md

 No revisions to apply
 ```

-Additionally, instead of applying all pending revisions, you can apply all pending revisions
+Additionally, instead of applying all pending revisions, you can apply only those
 up through a specified id using `--through` or `-t`.

 For instance, given a review like: